Looking for the best ideas to help you DIY your low-waste Christmas decorations this year

 11. Fabric Scrap Tree Skirt

-Here’s another idea for Christmas decor using any old fabric you have lying around: make a tree skirt!
-It adds a personalized touch to your holiday decor and beautifully complements your Christmas tree.
+Here’s another idea for holiday decor using any old fabric you have lying around: make a tree skirt!
+It adds a personalized touch to your holiday decor and beautifully complements your tree.

 Materials Needed: